 Instructions

-- Prepare the fruit: Lightly grease a 3-4 quart slow cooker.
-Place all ingredients for the fruit filling inside and stir well.
+- Prepare fruit: Lightly grease a 3-4 quart slow cooker.
+Place prepared peaches, ¼ cup brown sugar, 1 tablespoon cornstarch, ¼ teaspoon ground cinnamon and ⅛ teaspoon ground nutmeg inside and stir well.

-- Make the topping: Mix flour, ⅓ cup sugar, baking powder, ½ teaspoon cinnamon and salt in a medium bowl.
-Cut in the butter until crumbly.
-Carefully stir in the buttermilk just until combined.
-Lumps and buttery bits are fine!
+- Make topping: Mix 1 ½ cups all purpose flour, ½ cup granulated sugar, 2 teaspoons baking powder, ½ teaspoon cinnamon and ¼ teaspoon salt in a medium bowl.
+Cut in ½ cup cold butter until crumbly.
+Carefully stir in ¾ cup buttermilk just until combined.
+Do not overmix lumps, and buttery bits are fine!

-- Cook the cobbler: Spread topping over the fruit in the slow cooker.
-Cook on HIGH for 2-3 hours or on LOW for 3-4 hours.
-Remove the lid and allow to rest for 10-15 minutes before serving.
+- Cook cobbler: Spread topping over fruit in slow cooker.
+Cook on HIGH for 2-3 hours or on LOW for 3-4 hours (see notes if crock runs hot on one side).
+Remove lid and allow to rest for 10-15 minutes before serving.

 Dana says